-There are 1,000 homeless families across Connecticut, including more than 2,000 children.
+Each year more tha 1,000 homeless families across Connecticut, including more than 2,000 children, face the prospect of entering shelter.
 Homelessness is a destabilizing condition for a child, and can take a toll emotionally, physically, socially, and psychologically.
 Worse yet, the impact of homelessness can carry forward generations, as experiencing homelessness as a child increases the odds that a person will become homeless as an adult.

 While shelters across the Connecticut are bursting at the seams, there is currently no major source of funding to keep struggling families from slipping into homelessness in moments of crisis.
 By making funds available to service providers to keep families in the comfort of home, we can help break the cycle of homelessness that can carry forward across generations.